MatthewRGonzalez/Econometric/_pages/resources.md

 -----
 ## Chapter 7

 I take no credit for these resources.
 I have only come to find them through exploring google.
-Though these should only serve as supplementary resource, in the event that anyone is uncomfortable with the hosting of these notes, please feel free to contact me on [Github](https://github.com/MatthewRGonzalez)
+Though these should only serve as supplementary materials, in the event that anyone is uncomfortable with the hosting of these notes, please feel free to contact me on [Github](https://github.com/MatthewRGonzalez)